Jeff Gordon: Final seasons (2014–2016)

-On January 22, 2015, Gordon announced that 2015 would be his last season as a full-time driver, but did not rule out retirement entirely.
+On January 22, 2015, Gordon announced that 2015 would be his last season as a full-time driver, but stated it was not necessarily a complete retirement, and that he wouldn't be opposed to racing in occasional events.
 He started the season by winning the pole for his final Daytona 500, but crashed on the final lap, finishing 33rd.
 Gordon won two additional poles by sweeping the Talladega races.
 In November, Gordon claimed his first win of 2015, winning his ninth career Martinsville race in the Goody's Headache Relief Shot 500, advancing him to the Championship Four at Homestead.
 This would be his only win of 2015, and his 93rd and final win of his NASCAR career.
 In his final race as a full-time competitor at the 2015 Ford EcoBoost 400, Gordon finished 6th, falling just short of his quest for the fifth championship of his career.

 Gordon returned to the Cup Series in 2016 at the Brickyard 400, driving the No. 88 as a substitute for the injured Dale Earnhardt Jr. He also ran at Pocono, Watkins Glen, and Bristol.
 On September 2, it was announced that Earnhardt would be out for the remainder of the season and Gordon would fill in at the Darlington, Richmond, Dover, and Martinsville races.
 He recorded his best finish of the season at Martinsville, one year after scoring his final win at the same race, with a sixth-place run, his final race in NASCAR.